kubrey/node-geoservice/README.md

   ### Configuration

-  Geolocator has flexible configuration options.
+  Geosearch has flexible configuration options.

   By default only `countryCode` property is required.
 To set required fields